DICOMcloud/DICOMcloud.github.io/_docs/DICOMcloud/Overview.md

 * OHIF-Viewer: Integration service with the OHIF viewer, return OHIF formatted study information (series and instances)

 The web server can run as a Web Application in Microsoft IIS or Microsoft Azure WebApp with no infrastructure to setup.
-It can be configured to use Azure Blob Storage and Azure SQL database for storing and querying DICOM Datasets.
-For complete features reference, read more **“DICOM Support”** section.
+It can be configured to use Azure Blob Storage and Azure SQL database for storing and querying DICOM Datasets.For complete features reference, read more **“DICOM Support”** section.

 # Online Version: